 A population-based case-control study of breast cancer in Poland that combines state-of-the art techniques of exposure assessment and collection of biological specimens

-A nested case-control study of endometrial and ovarian cancers assessing the roles of estrogens, estrogen metabolites, and androgens in the etiologies of these cancers
+A nested case-control study of endometrial and ovarian cancers assessing the roles of estrogens, estrogen metabolites, androgens, and androgen metabolites in the etiologies of these cancers

 A case-control study of testicular cancer among military servicemen